knative/docs/blog/articles/event-driven-image-bigquery-processing-pipelines.md

 ## BigQuery Processing Pipeline

-This pipeline example is a schedule driven pipeline, which queries find the daily COVID-19 cases for a couple of countries.
-I use a public COVID-19 dataset on BigQuery to get the data, generate some charts and send myself an email for each country once a day with those charts.
+This pipeline example is a schedule driven pipeline, which queries and finds the daily number of COVID-19 cases for the UK and Cyprus.
+I used a public COVID-19 dataset on BigQuery to get the data, generate some charts and send myself an email for each country once a day with those charts.